bbalganjjm/natural_js/html/naturaljs/refr/refr0001_en_US.md

 	* Declarative options can be defined with the following attributes.
 		1. Format Rules : data-format
 		2. Validation Rules : data-validate
-		3. All component options except 1 and 2 : data-opts
+		3. All component options except a and b : data-opts

 <p class="alert">Declarative options must conform exactly to the JSON standard format (ex : the key value must be enclosed in double quotes).
 If you do not adhere to the JSON standard form, the declarative options are not recognized or an error occurs.</p>